UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 Unlike targeted policies like electric vehicle subsidies, carbon pricing reduces emissions throughout the economy.
 The state assesses fees on carbon emissions at the source—the oil well, coal mine, gas site, or border for imported goods—and the internalized cost of carbon emissions then flows through manufacturers, services, and consumers, each of whom chooses lower-carbon options, with encouragement from the price signal.

-In its 2018 special report on global warming,[^37] the Intergovernmental Panel on Climate Change (IPCC) made carbon pricing a core benchmark for countries’ progress on climate goals.
+In its 2018 special report on global warming, [^37] the Intergovernmental Panel on Climate Change (IPCC) made carbon pricing a core benchmark for countries’ progress on climate goals.
 Simulations from MIT and Climate Interactive show that carbon pricing reduces temperature changes more than any other individual policy; it has a positive marginal effect even at low rates and with or without other policies; and without it, staying under 1.5℃ will be nearly impossible.[^38]

 The environmental benefits of a carbon pricing policy would extend beyond the borders of the country that implements it.
 Domestic manufacturers could export the clean, innovative products promoted by the carbon pricing.
-And because carbon pricing bills typically come with a “border adjustment,” which equivalizes trading partners by adding a fee to carbon-intensive imports from countries without their own carbon prices, other countries would be incentivized to add their own carbon pricing to make exports competitive.
+And because carbon pricing bills typically come with a “border adjustment, ” which equivalizes trading partners by adding a fee to carbon-intensive imports from countries without their own carbon prices, other countries would be incentivized to add their own carbon pricing to make exports competitive.

 The question is: how should the revenue be used?
-The answer, according to over 3,500 US economists, is equal dividends.
+The answer, according to over 3, 500 US economists, is equal dividends.
 These “carbon dividends” would offset the higher costs of goods and services with carbon-based inputs.[^39] Signatories to the letter, the largest statement in the history of the economics profession, include 45 Nobel Prize winning economists, as well as former Treasury secretaries and chairs of the Federal Reserve and Council of Economic Advisors, from both political parties.

 Several studies of carbon dividends find that it would be progressive on a net basis and benefit most people.[^40] This result follows from carbon consumption increasing with income.

-65 percent of Americans support carbon dividends,[^41] following from another popular proposal for universal dividends: the Alaska Permanent Fund Dividend, a small UBI funded by the state’s oil wealth.
+65 percent of Americans support carbon dividends, [^41] following from another popular proposal for universal dividends: the Alaska Permanent Fund Dividend, a small UBI funded by the state’s oil wealth.
 90 percent of Alaskans favor the dividend going to everyone, and 64 percent say they would rather raise state income taxes than end the program.[^42] A clean, habitable environment is a type of shared natural resource, and carbon dividends essentially require that people who consume more of it compensate the rest of society.

 Poverty reduction may or may not reduce emissions to avert climate change directly, but poverty reduction policies like cash transfers can make carbon pricing more attractive, raising the odds of enacting effective climate policy.

 ### Pandemics

 Ord published _The Precipice_ on March 3, 2020.
 By the end of that month, the Covid-19 pandemic had shut down much of the planet.
 Despite being unaware of the virus when writing the book, Ord warned of the risk of natural and engineered pandemics as the second most likely cause of existential catastrophe in the coming century.
 The combination of historical precedent (the Black Death is estimated to have killed between 30 and 60 percent of Europeans) and rapid investment in synthetic biology indicated that this area deserves caution.

-As I write this on September 28, 2020,  Covid-19 has just taken its millionth life worldwide.[^43] Excess mortality estimates suggest official statistics may significantly undercount the virus’s true impact,[^44] and forecasters expect its death toll to reach 3 million by March 2021.[^45] It has been one of the worst disasters in human history.
+As I write this on September 28, 2020, Covid-19 has just taken its millionth life worldwide.[^43] Excess mortality estimates suggest official statistics may significantly undercount the virus’s true impact, [^44] and forecasters expect its death toll to reach 3 million by March 2021.[^45] It has been one of the worst disasters in human history.

 And yet, to wipe out humanity, a future pandemic would have to be orders of magnitude more deadly than Covid-19.
-It would have to kill over 2,000 times as many people, swinging its scythe at children and younger adults, who have been less vulnerable thus far.
-It would also have to reach isolated populations, not only to islands like those of Hawaii, whose death rate is projected to be 80 percent lower than that of the US,[^46] but also to uncontacted tribes and people in other remote locations.
+It would have to kill over 2, 000 times as many people, swinging its scythe at children and younger adults, who have been less vulnerable thus far.
+It would also have to reach isolated populations, not only to islands like those of Hawaii, whose death rate is projected to be 80 percent lower than that of the US, [^46] but also to uncontacted tribes and people in other remote locations.

 The tools needed to contain such a calamitous pandemic will therefore differ from those deployed for Covid-19.
 Nevertheless, our current episode may help identify solutions to prepare for worse ones to come.